lordnn/OF_DIS/README.md

 ## Compiling ##

-The program was only tested under a 64-bit Windows distribution.
+The program was tested under a 64-bit Windows and 64-bit Android.
-SSE instructions from <xmmintrin.h> were used.

 The following will build four binaries:
 Two for optical flow (`run_OF_*`) and two for depth from stereo (`run_DE_*`).